 This system should respond such simple questions as “How should documents be stored on the desktop?” and the most complex questions, for example “When, how and what to learn?”, “What, why and how to read?” etc.

 Everything is changing so fast that you always need to learn.
-Only in this case you we will be competitive in the modern world.
+Only in this case, you will be competitive in the modern world.
 But to learn continuously, spending a reasonable amount of time on it, it is necessary to do it systematically.

 Managing information in personal work starts with the system of reading.

-First you should understand that you must read.
-It is better to have a rule: not less than one serious book a week.
+First, you should understand that you must read.
+It is better to have a rule: no less than one serious book a week.

 While reading, you can follow the simple guidelines :